unxversal/unxversal-core/markdown/unxvsynthetics.md

 ## Permissioning & Market Creation

 - **Asset Listing:** Only the admin (holding AdminCap) can add new synthetic assets to the registry.
 This is a permissioned operation for risk management and protocol consistency.
-- **Market Creation/Trading:** Anyone can create DeepBook pools and trade any listed synthetic asset.
-Trading, liquidity provision, and pool creation are permissionless for assets already listed by the admin.
+- **Trading:** Anyone can trade listed assets by participating in off-chain matching.
+Settlement is permissionless (no admin required) and occurs by calling the on-chain vault functions atomically.
 - **On-Chain/Off-Chain Split:**
   - On-chain: All minting, burning, collateral, and trading logic; admin listing of assets; event emission.
   - Off-chain: Indexing, liquidation bots, price monitoring, and user-facing automation.